amintoorchi/customized-livewire-starterkit-template/README.md

-# Laravel Livewire Starter Kit — LTR
+# Customized Livewire Starterkit Template

 A customized and reusable Laravel Livewire Starter Kit designed as a solid starting point for building modern Laravel applications.